mattbrictson/tomo-plugin/README.md

-# gem template
+# tomo plugin template

-This is a GitHub template for creating Ruby gems.
-Press [**Use this template**](https://github.com/mattbrictson/gem/generate) to generate a project from this template.
+This is a GitHub template for creating [tomo](https://github.com/mattbrictson/tomo) plugins, which are packaged as Ruby gems.

+Read the tomo tutorial [Publishing a Plugin](https://tomo-deploy.com/tutorials/publishing-a-plugin/) to get started.
+Then press [**Use this template**](https://github.com/mattbrictson/tomo-plugin/generate) to generate a project from this template.
 In the generated project, run this script to rename the gem to meet your needs:

 ```
 $ ruby rename_template.rb